MaxenceDelecourt/ReactBlog/README.md

 I wanted to learn this framework and after learning the course on openclassroom, i decided to create my blog with create-react-app, antdesign and contenfulManagement.

-You can download this application if you want a personnal blog. in this application i create a simple crud for an article.
+You can download this application if you want have a personnal blog. in this application i create a simple crud for article.

 on this application you have
 - a Home ( for your presentation, contact etc ... ).